RebinW/active-directory-domain-services/05-device_management/01_client_setup.md

 - Install a supported Windows operating system
 - Allocate correct resources
 - Configure networking to enable communication with domain controllers
-- Prepare the device for formain join
+- Prepare the device to be domain-joined

 ## Environment
 The following setup and environment is used:
 - Hypervisor: VirtualBox